zalando-stups/documentation/user-guide/maintenance.rst

 This process allows updating to the latest Taupage AMI without any downtime as long as:

-* The application is stateless, i.e. Instances can be terminated without losing data.
+* The application is **stateless**, i.e. EC2 instances can be terminated without losing data.
 * The ELB has connection draining enabled, i.e. instance termination waits for all in-flight requests to complete

 Updating Docker Image
 =====================

 You can update the launch configuration's user data (Taupage YAML) to use a different Docker image.
-Afterwards you can use the respawn-instances command to apply the change to all instances.
+Afterwards you can use the ``respawn-instances`` command to apply the change to all instances.

 Please note that we generally recommend to use the Immutable Stack approach for stateless applications.
 We consider patching the Docker Image in  launch configurations only for "emergency" hot deploys where every minute counts.
 Deploying immutable stacks via fully automated Continuous Delivery pipelines is considered best practice.

 Redeploying odd
 ================

-The odd SSH bastion host is running a standard Taupage image and should be updated regularly.
+The :ref:`odd` SSH bastion host is running a standard Taupage image and should be updated regularly.
 The odd setup differs from usual application deployments as it runs in a public DMZ subnet and uses a public Elastic IP
 To redeploy the odd SSH bastion host, you have to:

 * start a new odd instance with the same launch configuration into one of the DMZ subnets.